 The IMN denies operational links to Nigeria's Lebanese community and Hezbollah, but Nigerian security analysts dispute this assertion.
 According to Cheta Nwanze, head of research at SBM Intelligence, "The Nigerian State has a trove of information linking the IMN with hundreds of Lebanese who are resident in Nigeria, especially Lebanese based in Kano.
 They strongly believe that this is a basis for coordination with the Hezbollah in Lebanon."
-In 2015, Sheikh Zakzaky travelled to Lebanon, where he toured Hezbollah-operated sites and sat for an interview with giving further credence to Hezbollah- IMN members march with Hezbollah flags during 2015 Quds Day rally (Source: Islamic Invitation Turkey)
+In 2015, Sheikh Zakzaky travelled to Lebanon, where he toured Hezbollah-operated sites and sat for an interview with Hezbollah's al-Manar TV station, giving further credence Hezbollah-IMN links.

+IMN members march with Hezbollah flags during 2015 Quds Day rally (Source: Islamic Invitation Turkey)